 Both adults and children can receive lactated Ringer’s solution.
 Some of the reasons why a person may get this IV solution include:

-- receiving during surgery to facilitate the flow of IV medication
+- to facilitate the flow of IV medication during surgery

-- restoring fluid balance after significant blood loss or burns
+- to restore fluid balance after significant blood loss or burns

-- keeping a vein with an IV catheter open
+- to keep a vein with an IV catheter open